 ATTTENDANCE AND ALTERNATES

 Each representative will attend regularly scheduled committee meetings and participate in workplace inspections and other committee activities.
 Any representative unable to attend a meeting will inform the chair before the meeting.
-An alternate may be considered to attendmeeting on behalf of a regular representative at the discretion of the chair.
+An alternate may be considered to attend the meeting on behalf of a regular representative at the discretion of the chair.
 Any alternate attending will be a voting representative for that meeting.

 AGENDA